-For a general network, since we assumed that there is no accumulation of the singular times, if the boundary curves do not collapse, we cannot exclude that there could be an infinite sequence of standard transitions with some loops present and never collapsing.
-We anyway conjecture that at some time any evolving network either vanishes or it becomes a tree.
-This clearly follows if the total number of singular times is finite and it is actually sustained by computer simulations.
+For a general network, even assuming that there is no accumulation of the singular times, if the boundary curves do not collapse, we cannot anyway exclude that there could be an infinite sequence of standard transitions with some loops present and regions (with more that five edges) never collapsing.
 We now deal with tree--like networks that after some time have no more singularities.

 \begin{prop} Suppose that $\mathbb{S}_t$ is a smooth curvature flow in $[0,+\infty)$ of a tree--like network.
-Then, for every sequence of times $t_i\to\infty$, there exists a (not relabeled) subsequence such that the evolving networks $\SS_{t_i}$ converge in $C^{1,\alpha}\cap W^{2,2}$, for every $\alpha\in(0,1/2)$, to a possibly degenerate regular network with zero curvature, that is, ``stationary'' for the length functional, as $i\to\infty$. \end{prop}
+Then for every sequence of times $t_i\to\infty$, there exists a (non relabeled) subsequence such that the evolving networks $\SS_{t_i}$ converge in $C^{1,\alpha}\cap W^{2,2}$, for every $\alpha\in(0,1/2)$, to a possibly degenerate (and non--embedded) regular network with zero curvature, that is, ``stationary'' for the length functional, as $i\to\infty$. \end{prop}

-\begin{proof} From equation~\eqref{evolength}, we have the estimate
+\begin{proof} From equation~\eqref{evolength} we have the estimate